odavidsons/imagegallery/README.md

 Import the SQL dump file into this new database.
 It is located in the SQL/ folder inside the project <br>
 `imagegallery=# \i "local path to the dump file"`

-Change the configuration variables located in the project file 'PHP/dbconnect.php to match your system's credentials and postgres user
+Change the configuration variables located in the project file 'PHP/dbconnect.php to match your host system credentials and postgres user <br>
 `$dbhost = 'localhost';
   $dbusername = 'postgres';
   $dbport = '5432';